 Misusing prescription drugs may give you brief moments of enjoyment, pleasure or relief, but as the abuse continues and your drug addiction becomes apparent, the associated health problems become more severe.
-Depending on the type of drugs involved – such as opioids, stimulants or anti-anxiety medications – you begin to experience negative, long-term effects on your physical and mental health.
+Depending on the type of prescription drugs involved – such as opioids, stimulants or anti-anxiety medications – you may begin to experience negative, long-term effects on your physical and mental health.
 The longer the abuse of the substance goes on, the more of these health risks you encounter.

 The main danger of developing an addiction to prescription drugs is that you might overdose.
 Some of the potential reasons for an overdose include: